mercylyn/mprogproject/README.md

 Bron: https://nl.wikipedia.org/wiki/The_Beatles

 ## Problem statement ##
-The Beatles a popular rock band wrote more than 300 songs.
+The Beatles wrote more than 300 songs.
 Which albums and singles reached the top chart in the UK and on the other side of the Atlantic US?

 ## Solution ##
 Visualizing the Albums and singles that reached the Charts!